 Besides reading I loved to write.
 I made magazines out of whatever paper I could find.
 Notebooks were scarce and expensive.
 Can you believe that felt pens and biros hadn’t been invented?
 I wrote with a pencil and illustrated my stories and poems with wax crayons.
 When I was a bit older I was allowed to write with ink, but that meant dipping a nib into an inkwell.
 I always got inky fingers and ended up with blots all over the page.
 The best present I ever had was a very special propelling pencil.
 It had four colours – black, blue, pink and green.
 It allowed me to make small, neat drawings that had been impossible with my chunky wax crayons.

 Besides writing stories I also enjoyed telling stories to children.
 I think that was why I decided to become a teacher.
-Ending each school afternoon with a story was my favourite time of day.
+Throughout my 35 years of teaching my favourite time was ending each afternoon with a story.
 When I had children of my own I told them stories and made sure that they had plenty of books to read.
 Buzzing away in the back of my brain there were ideas for stories that I never had time to write.
 Years and years later when I became a granny, I made up stories and rhymes for my grandchildren.
 It was they who persuaded me to write my stories down.

 I still like reading children’s stories and I love reading my stories to children.
 I always give them a chance to ask questions and I try my best to answer them.